|

 To start with, we have various groves of Redwood Forests up north on the "Lost North Coast".
 Fort Bragg, Mendocino, Point Arena, and Bodega Bay have some great coastal sights and towns.
 In fact, Mendocino has been compared to the rocky shores of New England.

-Going past Santa Barbara, you get into the classical beach camping in Southern California.
-This Southern California beach scene stretches between
+We have many great central coastal area beaches and parks between Santa Cruz and Santa Barbara County.
+When going South of Santa Barbara, you get into the classical beach camping in Southern California.
+This Southern California beach scene stretches between Los Angeles and San Diego Counties.

-We Have Campgrounds In CA That Stretch All Along Our 800 Mile Coast:
+We Have Campgrounds In CA That Stretch

 With a coastline that is over 800 miles long, there are many stunning areas to camp and recreate.
-California camping along the coast can vary from the mild climate of San Diego with its miles of open sandy beaches to
+California camping along the coast can vary from the mild climate of San Diego with its miles of open sandy beaches to the more rugged pocket beaches and cooler climates north of San Francisco.

 Russian Gulch state Park along Hwy 1

-Death Valley Is Less Than Ninety Miles From The Tallest Peak In The Lower 48… Mt Wilson:
+Death Valley Is Less Than Ninety Miles From The Tallest Peak In The Lower 48… Mt Wilson

 The tallest mountain in the lower 48 (Mt.
 Whitney at 14,494 ft) is located in the southern Sierra Nevada mountain range.
 This is just west (85 miles) from the lowest and hottest place in the U. S...
 Death Valley.
 Death Valley is 282 feet below sea level with a record for the highest temperature (134 degrees F.) set on July 10, 1913.